Integrated fisheries management plan summary: Crab by trap — Pacific Region, April 1, 2025 to March 31, 2026

 Compliance plan — IFMP Section 10

-Conservation and Protection (C&P) staff will pursue opportunities to monitor and enforce this fishery, in conjunction with the monitoring and enforcement priorities directed by senior management in the Pacific Region.
+Conservation and Protection (C & P) staff will pursue opportunities to monitor and enforce this fishery, in conjunction with the monitoring and enforcement priorities directed by senior management in the Pacific Region.

 Performance review — IFMP Section 11

-In efforts to support conservation and compliance within the commercial crab fishery, in-season and post-season reviews will be conducted for 2024.
+In efforts to support conservation and compliance within the commercial crab fishery, in-season and post-season reviews will be conducted for 2025.
 These reviews will include fleet and service provider compliance evaluations.

-Fisheries and Oceans Canada contact
+Contact Fisheries and Oceans Canada

 - Date modified: